David Abraham (footballer): TSG Hoffenheim

-On 29 May 2012, it was confirmed that Abraham has agreed to join Getafe on a four-year contract.
-In January 2013, Abraham agreed to join German side Hoffenheim, before moving to Eintracht Frankfurt in 2015.
+Eintracht Frankfurt

+He moved to Eintracht Frankfurt in 2015.
 He served as their captain, and was sent off during a match on 10 November 2019 after pushing over SC Freiburg manager Christian Streich.
-As a result, Abraham was issued a 7-week ban and was fined €25,000 by the German Football Association.
+As a result, Abraham was issued a seven-week ban and was fined €25,000 by the German Football Association.

 Abraham played his last match for Eintracht Frankfurt on 17 January 2021 in a 3–1 victory against Schalke, following which he returned to Argentina to sign for hometown club Huracán de Chabás.